-This document serves as an addendum to the June 2010 EIR Public Review Draft of the Folsom Plan Area Specific Plan Public Facilities Financing Plan prepared by EPS ("EPS Report").
-This addendum includes updated cost estimates and revisions to the summary tables provided in the EPS Report as well as a brief discussion of the general financial feasibility of the proposed Project, and alternative development profiles included in the Environment Impact Report ("EIR") prepared for the Project.
+This document serves as an addendum to the June 2010 EIR Public Review Draft of the Folsom Plan Area Specific Plan Public Facilities Financing Plan prepared by EPS ("EPS Report") included in Appendix D. This addendum includes updated cost estimates and revisions to the summary tables provided in the EPS Report as well as a brief discussion of the general financial feasibility of the proposed Project, and alternative development profiles included in the Environment Impact Report ("EIR") prepared for the Project.

-The updated figures and alternative development backbone infrastructure cost estimates provided herein are based on updates to anticipated backbone infrastructure scope and the cost of same, pursuant to discussions with City staff, consultants and engineering teams.
+The updated figures and alternative development backbone infrastructure cost estimates provided herein are based on updates to anticipated backbone infrastructure scope and the cost of same.
+The analysis is based on discussions with City staff, consultants and engineering teams, including a review by MacKay & Somps (Appendix C).